Extracorporeal shockwave therapy: Medical uses

 ESWT is also used to promote bone healing and treat bone necrosis.
 It is an effective alternative to surgical treatment of non-healing fractures.

 ESWT is used for wound healing and has shown positive results in short-term and long-term outcomes in diabetic patients with foot ulcers.
 Randomised controlled trials into the use of ESWT for healing venous leg ulcers are needed as there is a lack of evidence in this area.

+Low-intensity extracorporeal shock wave therapy (LI-ESWT) has been used as a treatment for erectile dysfunction.
+It differs from palliative options by aiming to restore natural erectile function by inducing cellular microtrauma, triggering the release of angiogenic factors and promoting neovascularization in treated tissue.
+This mechanism is distinct from the high-intensity shock waves used in lithotripsy and medium-intensity shock waves used for anti-inflammatory purposes in orthopedics.
+Clinical studies, including double-blind randomized trials, have demonstrated LI-ESWT's ability to significantly improve erectile function and penile hemodynamics in men with vasculogenic ED.

 Procedure

-The lithotriptor attempts to break up the stone with minimal collateral damage by using an externally applied, focused, high-intensity acoustic pulse.
+The lithotripter attempts to break up the stone with minimal collateral damage by using an externally applied, focused, high-intensity acoustic pulse.
 The patient is usually sedated or anesthetized for the procedure in order to help them remain still and reduce possible discomfort.
 Sedation is not required in its application for soft tissue injuries.

 History

 Beginning in 1969 and funded by the German Ministry of Defense, Dornier began a study of the effects of shock waves on tissue.
 In 1972, on the basis of preliminary studies performed by Dornier Medical Systems, an agreement was reached with Egbert Schmiedt, director of the urologic clinic at the University of Munich.
-The development of the Dornier lithotripter progressed through several prototypes, ultimately culminating in February 1980 with the first treatment of a human by SWL.
+The development of the Dornier lithotripter progressed through several prototypes, ultimately culminating in February 1980 with the first treatment of a human by shockwave lithotripsy (SWL).
 The production and distribution of the Dornier HM3 lithotripter began in late 1983, and SWL was approved by the U.S. Food and Drug Administration in 1984.

 In the 1980s people using ESWT for kidney stones noticed that it appeared to increase bone density in nearby bones, leading them to explore it for orthopedic purposes.

 Research

 In response to concerns raised by NICE, in 2012 a study called the Assessment of the Effectiveness of ESWT for Soft Tissue Injuries was launched (ASSERT).

-As of 2018 use of ESWT had been studied as a potential treatment for chronic prostatitis/chronic pelvic pain syndrome in three small studies; there were short term improvements in symptoms and few adverse effects, but the medium term results are unknown, and the results are difficult to generalize due to low quality of the studies.
+As of 2018 use of ESWT had been studied as a potential treatment for chronic prostatitis/chronic pelvic pain syndrome in three small studies; there were short-term improvements in symptoms and few adverse effects, but the medium-term results are unknown, and the results are difficult to generalize due to the low quality of the studies.